andreypavlenco/shop-food/README.md

-Instructions on how to run the application
+INSTRUCTION ON HOW TO RUN the APPLICATION

 CREATE DATABASE

-First, create a postgres database, the file for creating the database is in the repository called Data.sql
+First, create a postgresql database, the file for creating the database is in the repository called Data.sql

 TO RUN THE BACKEND APPLICATION

 You need to go to the
 cd /backend  directory